 WHM Initial Setup for VPS

-After purchasing your VPS or Dedicated Server package with cPanel, you will need to access and set up your WHM.
-If you are unsure of how to access your WHM, please see our article:
+After purchasing your VPS or Dedicated hosting package with cPanel, you must access and set up your WHM.
+If you're unsure of how to access your WHM, please see our article:

 Once logged in, follow along with this article to simplify the WHM setup process and become more familiar with WHM and its features.

 User License Agreement

-Once you log in to WHM for the first time, you will be prompted with the license agreement.
+Once you log in to WHM for the first time, you'll be prompted with the license agreement.

 - Review the agreement.

 - Click I Agree once you have read and understood the agreement.

-You will then be brought to the setup section to configure your root WHM for quick and efficient use.
+You will be redirected to the setup section to configure your root WHM for quick and efficient use.

 Enable: This will allow email clients to automatically locate and configure themselves based on the server's configurations.